andrews-j/DatabaseMGMT_FinalProject/README.md

 ![Screenshot 2024-04-24 at 10 12 02 PM](https://github.com/andrews-j/IDCE-376_FinalProject/assets/26927475/c2cddbef-93c8-412b-8504-16057ff5edb4)

-Versus H Tree I
+H Tree I (HDI +  normalized canopy cover percentage by tract)

 ![Screenshot 2024-04-24 at 10 11 18 PM](https://github.com/andrews-j/IDCE-376_FinalProject/assets/26927475/00052bb6-a787-4ca7-a61f-96ae9ed1eb76)

 HDI Diff

-This image depicts which how the index for each tract changed with the addition of canopy as 1/4 of the composite index.
+This image depicts how the HDI for each tract changes with the addition of canopy as 1/4 of the composite index.

 ![Screenshot 2024-04-24 at 11 26 51 PM](https://github.com/andrews-j/IDCE-376_FinalProject/assets/26927475/b056eb15-233f-42fa-8fce-4fc843fdf617)

 Comparing this map to HDI (sans canopy) seems to suggest that areas with low initial HDI actually drop when adding the canopy index.
+Or in other words, that canopy cover is, on average, less equal than HDI, by tract in Worcester.

 Let's check out a regression between HDI and HDI change:

 ![Screenshot 2024-04-25 at 1 20 02 PM](https://github.com/andrews-j/IDCE-376_FinalProject/assets/26927475/6f8bf1f6-a55d-4c39-aa04-1e5b850d9d21)

-And our initial impression is, on average, correct.
-Or in other words, as initial HDI increases, so does the amount that the composite index increases when you add canopy cover.
+And this initial impression is, on average, correct, though it is a weak correlation.
+As initial HDI increases, so does the amount that the composite index increases when you add canopy cover.

-This suggests that canopy cover is more unequal than the population level metrics of well being that comprise HDI, on average.
+This suggests, again, that canopy cover is less equal than the population level metrics of well being that comprise HDI, on average.

 ## Further questions:

 ### How to measure well being

 How do we measure well-being, socio-economic or otherwise, by census tract?
 What do we care about?
-Environmental justice criteria are often used in this way.
+No matter what we use, it is a proxy for something that is very hard to define, human flourishing.
+Environmental justice criteria are often for this purpose.
 According to [mass.gov](https://www.mass.gov/info-details/environmental-justice-populations-in-massachusetts), Environmental Justice communities are defined as a community where one or more of the following criteria are met:

 - The annual median household income is 65 percent or less of the statewide annual median household income
 - Minorities make up 40 percent or more of the population